Kortemme-Lab/pull_into_place/demos/ksi/README.rst

 ++, +++, etc. depending on how much I like them, so I can easily select interesting designs by searching for the corresponding number of + signs.

-Third, you view the model corresponding to any particular point by right-clicking on that point and choosing one of the options in the menu that appears.
+Third, you can view the model corresponding to any particular point by right-clicking (or Ctrl-clicking) on that point and choosing one of the options in the menu that appears.
 For example, try choosing "Compare to wildtype".
 Behind the scenes, this runs the ``compare_to_wildtype.sho`` script that we copied into the workspace with the path to the selected model as the first and only argument.
 That script then runs ``pymol`` with the design superimposed on the wildtype structure, a number of useful selections pre-defined, the proteins rendered as cartoons and the ligand as sticks, and the camera positioned with a good vantage point of the active-site loop.

 .. figure:: compare_to_wildtype.png
    :align: center